14 Month Old Baby Feeding Schedule, Recipes and Tips

 Your toddler needs a variety of nutrients at this age for his overall growth and development.
-However, be watchful about any food allergies.
-Therefore, certain foods still may not be a good idea for your baby.
+However, you need to ensure he doesn’t have food allergies.
+Therefore, certain foods may still not be a good idea for your baby at this age.
 Here are some foods that you should avoid feeding your fourteen-month-old baby:

-- Sticky food items such as marshmallows or peanut butter should be avoided as they may lead to choking babies and toddlers.
+- Sticky food items such as marshmallows or peanut butter should be avoided as they may lead to choking.

-- Hard food items that may become difficult to swallow by a baby such as popcorn, hard candies, nuts, seeds, etc. should not be fed to babies.
+- Hard food items that may become difficult to swallow, such as popcorn, hard candies, nuts, seeds, etc., should not be fed to babies.

-- Also, refrain from giving hard vegetables such as raw carrot and fruits such as whole grapes as they may lead to choking in babies.
-Make sure vegetables are properly cooked and fruits are cut into bite-sized pieces.
+- Also, refrain from giving hard vegetables, such as raw carrots, and fruits such as whole grapes as they can lead to choking.
+Make sure the vegetables are properly cooked, and fruits are cut into bite-sized pieces.

 - Refrain from feeding chunkier or larger pieces of chicken, fish, and meat to babies.

-- Be careful about food allergies, especially you have a family history of food allergies.
-Be careful when feeding foods that may cause allergic reactions such as eggs, milk, peanuts, etc.
+- Be careful about food allergies, especially if you have a family history of food allergies.
+Be careful when feeding foods that may cause allergic reactions, such as eggs, milk, peanuts, etc.

 Food Recipes for a 14-Month-Old Baby

-Here are some main meal and snacks recipes that you can try for your 14-month-old baby:
+Here are some main meal and snack recipes that you can try for your 14-month-old baby:

 1. Veggie Pasta

-A wholesome meal with loads of green vegetables, this yummy pasta can be served both as a lunch or dinner option.
+A wholesome meal with loads of green vegetables, this yummy pasta can be served both as a lunch or dinner.

 - 1 cup Penne pasta, boiled